 Easier Option: For those that want a shorter walk today.
 Enjoy a 10kms walk to Gunnerside where we stop for lunch, after lunch you can travel with our vehicle to the hotel earlier you can check-in and relax.

 This morning enjoy a delicious breakfast before we transfer to Keld to the start of our walk (30mins).
 The tiny and tranquil village of Keld sits at the head of the Swaledale Valley.
 Keld’s landscape has four beautiful waterfalls as well as numerous old stone buildings.
 It was once the heart of a thriving mining industry when the population rose to 6000 in the 19th century.
 On today’s walk, you will delight in beautiful panoramas of rolling green hills, pretty rivers, and abandoned stone farmhouses and mines.
-At lunchtime, we stop at the cute village of Gunnerside where we will enjoy lunch in a typical English pub.
-After lunch, our walk continues on to the village of Reeth with its variety of shops.
+After lunch, at the cute village of Gunnerside, our walk continues on to the village of Reeth with its variety of shops.
 We walk directly into our hotel at Reeth, the luxurious Burgoyne Hotel, a charming Georgian country house hotel overlooking the village green.
 Tonight enjoy dinner in the hotel restaurant dining on delicious food featuring local produce and wonderful wine.

 Walk terrain: Relatively easy and straight-forward walk with only a few ascents.

 Easier Option: For those that want an easier option today, walk 8kms from Reeth to Marrick.
 Our vehicle will meet you here and take you to Richmond where you have the remainder of the day to explore this charming town.
 Richmond has an impressive Norman Castle, as well as a number of pretty shops and cafes.
 Or you can visit the Georgian Theatre Royal Tour near the hotel.